Former President Trump Must Post Full $454 Million Bond, Appeals Court Rules

 Trump’s attorneys had offered to post a $100 million bond, but the New York attorney general’s office opposes the offer and wants the full amount posted.
 The attorney general argues that Trump can automatically stay the judgment by securing an appeal bond, but Trump’s legal team has not notified the court of any efforts to obtain one.

 The judge’s ruling not only requires Trump to come up with the bond amount but also imposes other restrictions.
 Trump is banned from serving as an officer of a New York business for three years, while both Donald Trump Jr. and Eric Trump face a two-year ban.
-This raises questions about who will run the Trump Organization, as the company currently does not have a chief financial officer or controller.
+This raises questions regarding who will run the Trump Organization, as the company currently does not have a chief financial officer or controller.

 An independent monitor, who has been in place at the Trump Organization since 2022, will continue in the position for an additional three years.
 The judge has also ordered the real estate company to install an independent compliance director.